 Our Executive Team is here to help you succeed.
 Whether you’re an investor or a borrower, we’re happy to talk.

-Mr. Gordon leads Clearinghouse CDFI’s lending activities in Arizona.
+Mr. Gordon leads Clearinghouse CDFI’s lending activities in Arizona, and supports the Clearinghouse CDFI Native American Advisory Board.
 Prior to joining Clearinghouse CDFI, Mr. Gordon was the founding President of Arizona MultiBank Community Development Corporation, the heritage nonprofit CDFI that preceded Arizona MultiBank, a Division of Clearinghouse CDFI.

 Before returning to his home state of Arizona in 1991, Mr. Gordon was Senior Vice President of the legacy economic development bank to the New York City Economic Development Corporation (www.nycedc.com).
 Mr. Gordon currently serves on the Investment Committee of the Arizona Community Foundation’s Community Impact Loan Fund.
 He served as Chair of the Phoenix Local Advisory Committee of Local Initiatives Support Corporation (LISC) and Chair of its Credit Committee.
 Mr. Gordon was a founding Advisory Board member of a U.S. Small Business Administration (SBA) licensed Small Business Investment Company (SBIC) and the SBA has recognized Mr. Gordon as a “Small Business Financial Services Champion of the Year”.
 Mr. Gordon taught the small business lending course at the National Community Development Lending School.
 Mr. Gordon is a former VISTA volunteer, and received his Bachelors from Yale College and Masters from Harvard University.